-There are many ways you can make a difference for those with trichotillomania and related disorders.
-For people who are not ready to be public about their disorder, we have volunteer opportunities that are anonymous.
-For those who are ready to speak out about these disorders, we have other volunteer opportunities that will help break the silence and stigma.
+There are many ways you can make a difference!
+For people who are not ready to be public about hair pulling, skin pikcing or other BFRBs, there are many things you can do anonymously.
+For those who are ready to speak out about these disorders, TLC has talking points and videos that you can use to raise awareness in your community.
 For people with experience in the non-profit or business worlds, there are many ways to get involved in the TLC organization.

 If any of these opportunities are of interest to you, please fill out this brief questionnaire and someone from TLC will contact you.

-TLC is a small organization that depends on committed volunteers to do much our vital and rewarding work.
-Key volunteers work very closely with Christina Pearson and the rest of the staff to make our mission and vision become a reality.
+TLC is a small organization- we depend on volunteers to help us with this vital and rewarding work.
+Key volunteers work very closely with the staff to make our mission and vision become a reality.
 Our Board of Directors members live all over the country and oversee several standing committees - development, finance, website, research, treatment, and education - plus occasional working groups on specific issues.
 These teams work in a very collegial, meaningful, and dedicated way; many committee members find that being an active volunteer for TLC becomes a part of their acceptance and recovery process.
-Meetings are generally held monthly by conference call, and in person at the annual TLC conference.

 If you have experience in the non-profit sector, the media, or the business world, please consider joining one of our dedicated teams.